a127000555/Chunithm-Rating-Calculator/README.md

 ## Setup - Install prerequisites

+* This script is written by python3.6^, with pandas and requests install.

+* To install pandas and requests, you can just install with requirements.txt.

 ```
 pip install -r requirements.txt
 ```

-* Or, you need to install pandas & requests.

 ## Login